kamauvick/JNM/README.md

 # JNM
-A random trial on this awesome site
+A random trial on this awesome site.